webappio/docs/integrations/cypress.md

 ### Setting up Cypress with webapp.io

-[Documentation](https://docs.cypress.io/guides/continuous-integration/introduction#Setting-up-CI) on how to run Cypress inside a CI pipeline and an [example project](https://github.com/bahmutov/cypress-example-layerci) running Cypress on Layer are also available.
+[Documentation](https://docs.cypress.io/guides/continuous-integration/introduction#Setting-up-CI) on how to run Cypress inside a CI pipeline and an [example project](https://github.com/bahmutov/cypress-example-layerci) running Cypress on webapp.io are also available.